-- The Respondent registered the disputed domain name with actual knowledge of the Trademarks.
+- The Respondent registered the disputed domain name with actual knowledge of the Complainant's Trademarks.
 The Trademarks are well known all around the world.
 A Google search with the words "INTESA" and "INTESA SANPAOLO" clearly leads to the Complainant. - The Respondent does not use the disputed domain name for a bone fide offering of goods or services.
-The disputed domain name is connected to a website sponsoring banking and financial services.
-The Complainant asserts that the Respondent uses the Trademarks for these purposes.
-The Complainant claims that the Respondent has registered and is using the disputed domain name to confuse consumers and intentionally divert traffic away from the website of the Complainant. - The disputed domain name refers to the websites of the competitors of the Complainant. - Several panellists have ordered the transfer or the cancellation of disputed domain names in similar WIPO cases where Intesa

-Sanpaolo was the complainant.
+The disputed domain name is connected to a website promoting banking and financial services.
+The Complainant claims that the Respondent has registered and is using the disputed domain name to confuse consumers and intentionally divert traffic away from the website of the Complainant. - Several WIPO decisions state that the registration and use of a domain name to re-direct internet users to websites of competing organisations constitutes bad faith. - The Respondent's commercial gain is evident, since the website available via the disputed domain name contains sponsored links. - Several panellists in other domain name disputes have ordered the transfer or the cancellation of disputed domain names in similar WIPO cases where Intesa Sanpaolo was the complainant.